malborroni/Foundations_of_Computer-Science/README.md

 Starting from the Google Play Store dataset,
 All groups and individual must do the following:

-    For each genre, create a new column of the original dataframe.
-The new columns must have boolean values (True if the app has a given genre)

-    For each app, compute the approximate income, obtain as a product of number of installs and price.
-    For each app, compute its minimum and maximum Sentiment_polarity

 |             | To do list                                                                     | Team size    | Status      |